nunofachada/simoututils/README.md

     1.0060    0.4690    6.6110    0.0170    0.0207    0.0018
 ```

-The default `stats_get_*` function is set in the [startup] script.
-To
-permanently use another function as default, edit this file and change the value
+To permanently use another `stats_get_*` function as default, edit the [startup]
-of the `simoututils_stats_get_` global variable as desired.
+script and change the value of the `simoututils_stats_get_` global variable as

-For the remainder of this discussion it is assumed that the [stats_get_pphpc]
+desired.
+For the remainder of this discussion it is assumed that the
-function is being used.
+[stats_get_pphpc] function is being used.

 <a name="getandanalyzestatisticalsummariesfrommultiplereplications"></a>